Konso people: Demographics

 According to the 2007 Ethiopian national census, the Konso numbered 250,430 individuals, of whom 10,470 or 4.18% are urban dwellers.
 Over 87% live in the Southern Nations, Nationalities, and People's Region.

 The Konso mainly reside in Ethiopia's South Ethiopia Region, south of Lake Chamo in the Sagan River bend.
 Many are concentrated in the Konso Zone.
 Their territory is adjacent to Omotic, Sidama and Oromo communities.

 Konso typically live in large towns, each governed by a council of elders.
 A few can also be found in parts of northern Kenya.

 Language

-The Konso speak the Konso language (also known as affa xonso) as a mother tongue.
+The Konso speak the Konso language (Afaa Xonso) as a mother tongue.
 It belongs to the Cushitic branch of the Afro-Asiatic family.

 Konso is divided into four dialects: Kholme, Duuro, Fasha and Karatti.
 It shares a close lexical similarity with Dirasha, and is today transcribed using the Ethiopic script.

 Genetics

 Recent advances in genetic analyses have helped shed some light on the ethnogenesis of the Konso people.
 Genetic genealogy, although a novel tool that uses the genes of modern populations to trace their ethnic and geographic origins, has also helped clarify the possible background of the modern Konso.